Introduction

 calc_intra_industry_balance()

-# Calculate column sums and
+# Calculate column sums of W and

 # transpose to create a column vector